Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 **H** The 'H' field specifies the tool's heaters - in the first example heaters 1 and 3.
 Heater 0 is usually the hot bed (if any) so the first extruder heater is usually 1.
 If there is no H field the tool has no heaters.
 It is permissible for different tools to share some (or all) of their drives and heaters.
 So, for example, you can define two tools with identical hardware, but that just operate at different temperatures.

-**F** The print cooling fan of the tool, default 0.
-Use this parameter if you are not using fan 0 as the print cooling fan for the tool you are defining.
-You do not need to, and should not, map thermostatic fans to tools.
-To map more than one fan to the tool, the definition would typically look like this:
+**F** The print cooling fan number(s) of the tool, default 0.
+Use this parameter if you are not using fan 0 as the print cooling fan for the tool you are defining. **You do not need to, and must not, list the fan numbers of thermostatic hot end fans here**.
+To use more than one print cooling fan for the tool, the definition would typically look like this:
 <br>
 <pre class="cblock">
 M563 P0 D0 H1 F0:1 ; tool 0 uses extruder drive 0 and heater 1.
-Fan 0 and Fan 1 are mapped to tool 0
+Fan 0 and Fan 1 are use by tool 0 as print cooling fans.
 </pre>

 **R** The spindle number mapped to this tool.
 (RRF >= 3.3beta2)